Herbert Bayer

 Herbert Bayer (April 5, 1900 – September 30, 1985) was an Austrian and American graphic designer, painter, photographer, sculptor, art director, environmental and interior designer, and architect.
-He was instrumental in the development of the Atlantic Richfield Company's corporate art collection until his death in 1985.
+He served as a design consultant to and then Chairman of the Department of Design at the Container Corporation of America.
+He helped design the campus of The Aspen Institute in Aspen, Colorado, where his earthwork Grass Mound (1955) is located.
+He was also instrumental in the development of the Atlantic Richfield Company's corporate art collection until his death in 1985.

 Biography

 Training and Bauhaus years

 Herbert Bayer's 1925 experimental universal typeface combined upper and lowercase characters into a single character set.

 Bayer apprenticed under the artist Georg Schmidthammer in Linz.
 Leaving the workshop to study at the Darmstadt Artists' Colony, he became interested in Walter Gropius's Bauhaus manifesto.
 After Bayer had studied for four years at the Bauhaus under such teachers as Wassily Kandinsky, Paul Klee and László Moholy-Nagy, Gropius appointed Bayer director of printing and advertising.

 In the spirit of reductive minimalism, Bayer developed a crisp visual style and adopted use of all-lowercase, sans serif typefaces for most Bauhaus publications.
 Bayer is one of several typographers of the period including Kurt Schwitters and Jan Tschichold who experimented with the creation of a simplified more phonetic-based alphabet.
 From 1925 to 1930, Bayer designed a geometric sans-serif titled Proposal for a Universal Typeface (Herbert Bayer, universal) that existed only as a design and was never actually cast into real type.
 These designs are now issued in digital form as Bayer Universal (P22 Type Foundry Bauhaus Set).
 The design also inspired ITC Bauhaus and Architype Bayer, which bears comparison with the stylistically related typeface Architype Schwitters.
+Something important to note about Bayers proposed "Universal Typeface" is that the reason he abandoned uppercase letters when designing this typeface was because he aimed to make the writing process more efficient.
+While designing his universal typeface, the first sketches revealed that he was focusing on geometric forms.

 In 1923 Bayer met the photographer Irene Bayer-Hecht at the first large Bauhaus exhibit in Weimar.
 They married in 1925, separated in 1928, had a daughter, Julia Alexandra, in 1929, and divorced in 1944.